ericlenio/escreen/README.md

 The following core bash functions are system level and are therefore usable under any profile.

-* `download`: run this to download a file from remote ssh session to the system that invoked expect-ssh
+* *THESE ARE OUT OF DATE*
-* `copy_to_clipboard`: takes 1 argument: the name of a file to be copied to the system clipboard of your Linux PC (or Mac).
+* `cp2cb`: takes 1 argument: the name of a file to be copied to the system clipboard of your Linux PC (or Mac).
 Or if no file is supplied, it reads from stdin.

-## Other notes

-Bash command files can use the following helper functions:

-* `_ES_marker MARKER_ID`: returns the unique pattern that whenever expect-ssh detects it it launches the registered handler for the given `MARKER_ID` value.

-Bash command files can use the following helper environment variables:

-* `EXPECTSSH_LOADED_FUNCS`: a space separated list of functions that have been loaded into the current shell
-* `EXPECTSSH_SHLVL`: similar to bash's SHLVL

-Expect files can use the following helper functions:

-* `_ES_register_marker MARKER_ID name_of_handler_proc`: registers an expect proc to be run when the given MARKER_ID is detected; the proc will receive a single string argument, which is supplied via `_ES_send_marker`

-## Caveats

-* Due to the way the upload code works, if a you call a bash function that is still the stub version you must not redirect stderr, else expect-ssh never will detect the proper markers to properly execute function
-* Again if a function is still just a stub, be careful calling it in a pipeline.
-Each command in a pipeline is executed in its own subshell, so the function is exported in the subshell so parent never "sees" it and the stub remains in the parent.
-* A stub can work in a pipeline only if it is the first process in the pipeline.
-* Handlers should not have a return value, else the procedure that invokes the handler will flag it as an error.